any-docs/css/content/reference/selectors/_doublecolon_before/index.md

 sidebar: cssref
 ---

 In CSS, **`::before`** creates a [pseudo-element](/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-elements) that is the first child of the selected element.
-It is often used to add cosmetic content to an element with the {{cssxref("content")}} property.
+It is often used to add cosmetic content to an element with the `content` property.
 It is inline by default.

 {{InteractiveExample("CSS Demo: ::before", "tabbed-standard")}}